Smoren/itertools-ts/README.md

 // ...
 ```

-Zip works with multiple iterable inputs--not limited to just two.
+Zip works with multiple iterable inputs - not limited to just two.
 ```typescript
 import { multi } from 'itertools-ts';